Strong Duality for a Multiple-Good Monopolist: Multi-Item Applications of Duality

 \end{example}

-This example was constructed for ease of illustration.
-While our proof only verifies the optimality of our proposed mechanism, in Section~\ref{weakstructural} we discuss techniques to help us find candidate optimal mechanisms.
-Drawing inspiration from the work of \cite{Pavlov11}, we expect that optimal mechanisms for two uniform items assign zero utility to a subset $Z$ of types that has pentagonal shape.
-Our example here is a degenerate one in which only the top edge of the pentagon is non-trivial, resulting in the triangular shape of $Z$.

-The proof of optimality works by constructing a measure $\gamma = \gamma^Z + \gamma^Y+\gamma^W$ seperately in each region.
+The proof of optimality of our proposed mechanism works by constructing a measure $\gamma = \gamma^Z + \gamma^Y+\gamma^W$ separately in each region.
 The constructions of $\gamma^W$ and $\gamma^Z$ are similar to the previous example.
 The construction of $\gamma^Y$, however, is a little more intricate as it requires an initial shuffling of the mass before computing the optimal way to transport the resulting mass.
-The proof is presented in the Appendix~\ref{app:proof of uniform non 0-1}.
+The proof is presented in the online appendix.